- Welcome both Zoom and in-person participants, not to exceed 24 students in the building at any one time

 Moon & Stars/Kutandara events are supported with staff and instruments, provide our performance program members with performance opportunities, and serve as community outreach.
 On occasion, a director may invite a class to play at a performance group event as a warm-up act or to give the performing band a break.
 This is done on a case-by-case basis.
 If you are a member in a class that is interested in these types of opportunities, please let your instructor know!

-Adult classes that have been together for one year or more are given more access to the building through a key holder/facility steward position.
-A key holder/facility steward is invited to step forward from each class in the fall for the school year.
+Adult classes that have been together for one year or more are given more access to the building through a key holder/building steward position.

-As a key holder/facility steward, your key allows you and your class access to the building and use of its amenities.
+As a key holder/building steward, your key allows you and your class access to the building and use of its amenities.
 With the possession of this key, however, comes responsibility.
-These responsibilities are outlined in “Facility Steward Agreement.”
-Please read this document carefully before signing a contract so you are aware of all that being a key holder/facility steward entails.
+These responsibilities are outlined in “Building Steward Agreement.”
+Please read this document carefully before signing a contract so you are aware of all that being a key holder/building steward entails.
 If you would be willing to act in this role, please let your class and instructor know.

 General Calendar, Holidays & Breaks

-Fall Session (17 weeks): The 17 full weeks beginning on Sunday, 19 weeks before the end of the calendar year.
+Fall Session (two 8-week sessions or one 17-week session): The 17 full weeks beginning on Sunday, 19 weeks before the end of the calendar year.
 For beginning classes or workshop-style classes, this session may be broken into two shorter sessions.

-Winter Session (20 weeks): The 20 full weeks beginning immediately following Boulder Valley School District (BVSD) Winter break, excluding BVSD Spring Break.
+Winter/Spring Session (two 10-week sessions or one 20-week session): The 20 full weeks beginning immediately following Boulder Valley School District (BVSD) Winter break, excluding BVSD and SVVSD Spring Breaks.
 For beginning classes or workshop-style classes, this session may be broken into two 10-week sessions.

-Summer Session (8 weeks): Typically four weeks in June and four weeks in July.
+Summer Session (two 4-week sessions or one 8-week sessions): Typically four weeks in June and four weeks in July.
 For beginning classes or workshop-style classes, this session may be broken into two four-week sessions.

 Observed Holidays & Breaks

-We follow the school year calendar of Boulder Valley School District (BVSD) for weeklong breaks:
+We generally follow the school year calendar of Boulder Valley School District (BVSD) for weeklong breaks:

 - Fall Break: The full week from Sunday-Saturday in which Thanksgiving falls (with BVSD).